The Eighteenth-Century Dance Mask

 The genre of pantomime ballet grew in popularity as the century progressed, and it seems most likely that the practice of dancing maskless in this kind of work exerted a powerful influence on dance practices generally and may well have greatly contributed to the demise of the dance mask.

-The foregoing material is drawn from a chapter on dance costume to appear in my scholarly study The Technique of Eighteenth-Century Ballet (in progress).
+The foregoing material is drawn from a chapter on dance costume to appear in my study The Technique of Eighteenth-Century Ballet (in progress).

 Angiolini, Gasparo.
 1765.
 Dissertation sur les ballets pantomimes des anciens.
 Vienna: Trattern.